Best Random Orbital Sanders 2026

 Festool 575026 ETS 150/3 EQ Random Orbit Sander

-Firstly it’s very well and smartly built, the handles are ergonomic and you can use one or two hands to control it, the sanding pad delivers excellent adherence and it features a balanced body designed to keep vibrations to a minimum, ensuring a smooth finish and preventing your arms from getting fatigued quickly.
-With a big 6 inch sanding pad and a powerful motor, it can take on anything you throw at it quickly and effectively while maintaining constant speed even when under heavy load.
-The dust-vacuum is, as any Festool machine, impeccable provided you have their very own extractor (which works with any of their power tools).
-The ETS 150 combines a tempting price tag with a fantastic random orbital sander that every demanding professional will be proud to own.
+Festool is known for elite-level power tools — the very best without compromise for the most demanding professionals.
+The ETS 150 is no exception, offering versatile power, a detailed high-quality body and some of the most advanced features available in a sander.
+It’s very well and smartly built, the ergonomic handles allow one or two-handed control, the sanding pad delivers excellent adherence and the balanced body is designed to keep vibrations to a minimum.
+With a big 6″ sanding pad and a powerful motor, it can take on anything you throw at it quickly while maintaining constant speed even under heavy load.
+The dust vacuum is, as with any Festool machine, impeccable provided you have their own extractor (which works with any of their power tools).
+The ETS 150 combines an attractive price tag with a fantastic random orbital sander that every demanding professional will be proud to own.

-• Attractive price tag for such a high-quality, professional-grade tool.
+✅ Attractive price for a professional-grade tool

-Shop Now at Amazon
+Shop on Amazon

 Festool 571782 RO 125 FEQ Rotex Sander

-Shop Now at Amazon
+Shop on Amazon

 Festool 571810 RO 150 FEQ Rotex Sander

-The before mentioned big brother of the Festool elite-tier Rotex line.
-The 150 is not cheap and if you’re an amateur I would recommend looking at the other options instead (you can find incredible tools at lower price points) but if you’re a professional that wants the very best, the Rotex 150 is your choice.
-With a 6AMP motor and 720W of power, the 150 can take on anything and make the toughest job look like a walk in the park.
-It features a big 6 inch sanding pad to go along with its power to ensure that you finish your work quickly and an ergonomic design so it’s done comfortably as well.
-The dust extraction is the best I’ve ever witnessed with their trademark Jetstream technology and the machine’s design elements like the edge protector and FastFix pad change button are incredibly convenient and well thought.
-It’s built to last as well, presenting an out of the ordinary attention to detail and high quality materials both inside and out.
-It’s a luxury to own this machine – Festool did their best and delivered a true wonder.
-If you have the possibility to acquire this beast you won’t regret it.
+The bigger brother of the Festool elite Rotex line.
+The RO 150 is not cheap, and if you’re an amateur I’d recommend looking at other options — you can find incredible tools at lower price points.
+But if you’re a professional who wants the very best, the Rotex 150 is your choice.
+With a 6 AMP motor and 720W of power, it can take on anything and make the toughest job look like a walk in the park.
+It features a big 6″ sanding pad and an ergonomic design, and the dust extraction is the best I’ve ever witnessed — their trademark Jetstream technology.
+Design elements like the edge protector and FastFix pad change button are incredibly convenient and well thought out.
+It’s built to last, with extraordinary attention to detail and high quality materials inside and out.
+It’s a luxury to own — if you have the opportunity to acquire this beast, you will not regret it.

-Shop Now at Amazon
+Shop on Amazon

 Conclusion